EU's Borrell contradicts Germany on Russia gas pipeline

 Already a member?

-"You cannot imagine we are thinking on one side of imposing sanctions [on Russia] just in case, and, on the other hand, [...] opening of the infrastructure," he added.
+"You cannot imagine we are thinking on one side of imposing sanctions [on Russia] just in case, and, on the other hand ... opening of the infrastructure," he added.

 "It's certainly linked to the military situation in Ukraine, it's obvious," he added.